 In this scene captured from video, three specimens were feeding on a black sponge that was covered by a layer of algae and sand grains.

-Chromodoris elisabethina is one of a group of Chromodoris species that deposit their eggs in spirals with the flat edge on the substrate instead of the more commonly seen flowery spirals with narrow edge attached.
-Other Chromodoris species with this kind of egg mass are C. colemani, C. aspersa, Chromodoris sp. e248, and Chromodoris sp. e236.
+Species of Chromodoris deposit their eggs in spirals with the flat edge on the substrate instead of the more commonly seen flowery spirals with narrow edge attached.
+Other Chromodoris species we have seen with this kind of egg mass are C. colemani, C. aspersa, Chromodoris sp. e248, and Chromodoris sp. e236.
 The eggs can be seen below overlaying the red sponge.

 From a different angle, it looks like the nudibranch may have been grazing on the yellow sponge beneath its tail.